-The school follows Trust guidelines for Risk Management.
-The risk assessment for educational visits and off-site activities identify significant risks and take measures to control these, through proper planning by staff leading the visit.
+The school follows Local Authority guidelines for Risk Management.
+The risk assessment for educational visits and off-site activities should identify significant risks and take measures to control these, through proper planning by staff leading the visit.

 A risk assessment must be undertaken prior to all educational visits and off-site activities.
-The school uses the recommended risk assessment format from the Trust.
+The school uses the recommended risk assessment format from the Local Authority (March 2018).
 A copy of the risk assessment, with visit specific control measures, is to be provided to the EVC and Head Teacher and added as an attachment to the EVOLVE visit form.